mdn/content/files/en-us/web/media/dash_adaptive_streaming_for_html_5_video/index.md

 ## Using DASH - Server Side

 First you'll need to convert your WebM video to a DASH manifest with the accompanying video files in various bit rates.
-To start with you'll only need the ffpmeg program from [ffmpeg.org](https://www.ffmpeg.org/), with libvpx and libvorbis support for WebM video and audio, at least version 2.5 (probably; this was tested ith 3.2.5).
+To start with you'll only need the ffpmeg program from [ffmpeg.org](https://www.ffmpeg.org/), with libvpx and libvorbis support for WebM video and audio, at least version 2.5 (probably; this was tested with 3.2.5).

 ### 1. Use your existing WebM file to create one audio file and multiple video files

 For example:

-The file** _in.video_** can be any container with at least one audio and one video stream that can be decoded by ffmpeg,
+The file **_in.video_** can be any container with at least one audio and one video stream that can be decoded by ffmpeg,

 Create the audio using: